Medicaid Waiver Program

 Medicaid Waiver is a program of the Alabama Department of Senior Services (ADSS) and the Alabama Medicaid Agency and administered by the Regional Planning Commission of Greater Birmingham.

-To be eligible, a client’s income must be less than 300% of the Federal Benefit rate and the client cannot have resources in excess of $2,000.
+To be eligible, a client’s income cannot exceed $2250 per month and the client cannot have resources in excess of $2,000.
 Clients must exhibit same disabilities and frailty for admission to a nursing home in Alabama as determined by their physician.

 Admission to the Program

 There is not an age requirement for this program, however a recipient must be financially eligible for Medicaid and meet the program’s level-of-care criteria.
 Once accepted, a case manager will work with the client to develop a care plan based on the client’s needs and choices.
 Services available through the Medicaid Waiver program, include: case management, personal care, homemaker, companion services, respite care, adult day health or nutrition/frozen meals.

 Financial Eligibility for program: (must meet at least one of the requirements below)

 SSI related protected groups deemed to be eligible for SSI/Medicaid

 Individuals whose income is less than 300% of the SSI Federal Benefit Rate (FBR) and cannot have resources in excess of $2,000 (FBR is the max amount payable to an individual with no income and is based on living arrangements)

 The Medicaid Waiver program requires proof of Medicaid.
 The extent of disability must meet nursing home criteria.
 Your doctor makes this decision.
 There is a waiting list for those who are not financially qualified.

 There is no cost for these services nor do they affect your eligibility to receive other benefits.